FLeven/blog/about.md

 ---
 layout: page
-title: about
+title: About
 ---

-test about
+# about

-test:

-- 123
-- 456

-## more

-tester
+This is a cool blog